-- (a) In accordance with the law; - (b) Necessary (as defined in this document); and - (c) Proportionate (as defined in this document).
+- (a) In accordance with the law;

+- (b) Necessary (see below); and

+- (c) Proportionate (see below).

-RIPA provides a statutory mechanism (i.e. in accordance with the law) for authorising Covert Surveillance and the use of a CHIS e.g. undercover agents.
+RIPA provides a statutory mechanism (i.e. in accordance with the law) for authorising covert surveillance and the use of a 'Covert Human Intelligence Source' (CHIS) e.g. undercover agents.
 It now also permits public authorities to compel telecommunications and postal companies to obtain and release communications data to themselves in certain circumstances.
 It works to ensure that any interference with an individual's right under Article 8 of the European Convention is necessary and proportionate.
 In doing so, RIPA seeks to ensure both the public interest and the human rights of individuals are suitably balanced.

-Directly employed Council staff and external agencies working for the Council are covered by the Act for the time they are working for the Council.
+Directly employed Council staff and external agencies working for the Council are covered by RIPA while they are working for the Council.
 All external agencies must therefore comply with RIPA and the work carried out by agencies on the Council's behalf must be properly authorised by one of the Council's Authorising Officers.
-It is the responsibility of the Contracts Manger to ensure that external agencies comply with this policy.
-Authorising Officers are those shown in Appendix 1 to this document.
+It is the responsibility of the contracts manger to ensure that external agencies comply with this Policy.
+Authorising Officers are listed in Appendix 1 to this Policy.

-If the correct procedures are not followed, the courts may disallow evidence, a complaint of maladministration could be made to the Ombudsman, and/or the Council could be ordered to pay compensation.
+If the correct procedures are not followed, the courts may disallow evidence; a complaint of maladministration could be made to the Ombudsman; the Council could be the subject of an adverse report made by the IPCO; and the Human Rights Act 1998 provides a cause of action for damages and/or an injunction against the Council should it be proven that the Council's actions amount to an unwarranted interference with human rights.
 Such action would not, of course, promote the good reputation of the Council and will, undoubtedly, be the subject of adverse press and media interest.
-In addition wilful failure to follow this policy could constitute gross misconduct under the Council's HR policies.
-It is essential, therefore, that all involved with RIPA comply with this document and any further guidance that may be issued.
+In addition wilful failure to follow this Policy could constitute gross misconduct under the Council's HR policies.
+It is essential, therefore, that all involved with RIPA comply with this Policy and any further guidance that may be issued.